A Brief History

 During his undergraduate and graduate studies, Walter served as youth minister at the First Church of Christ in Fairborn, Ohio, for two years; as assistant minister at the First Christian Church in North Vernon, Indiana; and as minister of the Plumville Church of Christ, Maysville, Kentucky, for two years.
 He continued his graduate studies during his first two furloughs, receiving a M.A. in East Asian Studies from Indiana University (1978) and the Doctor of Ministry degree (in Missions) from Southern Baptist Theological Seminary in Louisville, Kentucky (1985).

 Mary Maxey is a native of Murphysboro, Illinois.
 She entered Cincinnati Bible Seminary in 1966 and graduated with an A.B. degree in Christian Education in 1970.
 In 1971 she received the Master of Education degree from Xavier University in Cincinnati, Ohio.

 The Maxeys have two children.
 Shelley and her husband, Christian, have three children and live in Boston, Massachusetts, where Christian is a software engineer & Shelley home schools their three children.
-Trent and his wife, Libby, have two young sons and live in rural Massachusetts.
+Trent and his wife, Libby, have two sons and live in rural Massachusetts.
 He is an associate professor teaching Japanese history at Amherst College.